-Artificial intelligence (AI) and machine learning (ML) may be among the most over-hyped buzzwords of the last decade.
+Artificial intelligence (AI) and machine learning (ML) may be the among the most over-hyped buzzwords of the last decade.
 Still, behind the hype, these technologies have tangible and meaningful applications that can help companies gain insights into large volumes of unstructured data, support predictive decision-making, improve customer experience and detect vulnerabilities, among other things.
 Given the accelerating pace of change within organizations and across technology advancements, it can be difficult for business leaders to stay abreast of the benefits and risks associated with AI and ML as well as the key differences between these evolving technologies.

 So, what are the key differences?
 Simply put, AI is a field of data science in which intelligent capabilities, such as perception, reasoning and decision-making, are programmed (via algorithm) into computers.
 ML is rather a technological capability that refers to the autonomous recognition of patterns and regularities.